Head of Digital Strategy

 When activating Google Signals, you enter an agreement with Google that states you have any necessary privacy disclosures in place so that users are aware of and have consented to their data being collected, stored, and advertised to.

-This webinar is part of our wider B2B Playbook that is designed to help B2B businesses with all aspects of their digital marketing from leveraging data, acquiring more traffic, creating assets that resonate and succeeding internationally.
+This webinar is part of our wider B2B Playbook that is designed to help B2B businesses with all aspects of their digital marketing.
+This includes leveraging data, acquiring more traffic, creating assets that resonate and succeeding internationally.

 In the data section we’ve compiled useful insights on everything you’ll need to know, from capturing data to building advanced machine learning solutions using your first-party data.